 CertiPUR is an okay certification, but it doesn't mean what most consumers probably think it means.
 It indicates that the foam meets legal standards for banned chemicals and foam industry defined emission standards for VOCs.
 It does not say the foam is safe, non-toxic, or does not off-gas.
 In the end, a certified foam is arguably better than not certified foam, but no foam is better than certified foam.
 Whenever possible, we think parents should avoid foam altogether.

-It is important that consumers, especially parents looking for baby gear, read labels and compare materials and chemical use.
-It is also important that you understand what you are reading so you can make educated buying decisions based on facts as opposed to greenwashing or misleading language.
+It is important that consumers, especially parents looking for baby gear, read labels, and compare materials and chemical use.
+It is also important that you understand what you are reading, so you can make educated buying decisions based on facts as opposed to greenwashing or misleading language.

-Once you've reviewed certifications, and read the product's materials list, you should also analyze the product's marketing for suspicious wording or "eco-labels."
+Once you've reviewed certifications and read the product's materials list, you should also analyze the product's marketing for suspicious wording or "eco-labels."

-A good example of a useless eco-label and misleading language is the case of the FTC against Moonlight Slumber, LLC a crib mattress manufacturer.
+An excellent example of a useless eco-label and misleading language is the case of the FTC against Moonlight Slumber, LLC a crib mattress manufacturer.
 The company claimed its mattress was "organic" when over 70% of it was not, and they made up a "Green Safety Shield" certification badge (see above) that they awarded to themselves.
 The badge means nothing, but only consumers who had the time to research the badge, claim, and mattress would know.
 The FTC cited the company for the badge and misleading language, and it is the first time the FTC challenged "organic" product claims.

 After researching the Moonlight Slumber Mattresses, we still see misleading language designed to make the products appear good for baby and the environment without information to support the claims.
 For example, the Starlight Simplicity Crib Mattress uses the following marketing: